yan-soon/tp/docs/UserGuide.md

 ### Deleting a Module: `delete`

+Scenario:<br>
+You have added several modules into GradPad but you realised that you accidentally added an additional module 'CS2107' that you have not completed yet.
+If you no longer want that module in your Completed Modules list, you can simply delete it.

 The `delete` command allows you to remove a module you have added into GradPad.

 You can delete a module by specifying the module code of the module.

-Example:<br>
-You have added several modules into GradPad but you realised that you accidentally added an additional module 'CS2107' that you have not completed yet.
-If you no longer want that module in your Completed Modules list, you can simply delete it.

 To delete the module: